How to Use Bitcoin? Guide to Buying, Spending and Storing Cryptocurrency

 4. Confirm the correctness of the previously indicated data and confirm the withdrawal of funds from the card.

 Many exchanges today require you to create an account and verify your payment card, for which they ask you to take a picture of it so that you can see the first and last 4 digits of the account number.
 That’s fine.
-But never, under any circumstances, do not specify the CVV2 card number!
+But never, under any circumstances, specify the CVV2 card number!
 If the exchange asks you to do such a thing, it’s definitely a fraudulent site.

-How to Use Bitcoin?
+How to use Bitcoin?

 Once you have BTC in your account, you can use them as you see fit.
 For instance, you can pay for goods and services.
 Or you can leave them in your account, waiting for them to go up in value so that you can sell them later at a profit.